Youra Eshaya

-Youra Eshaya Pera (ܝܘܪܐ ܐܫܥܝܐ, يورا أيشايا) (1933-1992) is a former Iraqi and ethnic Assyrian football player who was the first Iraqi player ever to play in Europe.
+Youra Eshaya Pera (ܝܘܪܐ ܐܫܥܝܐ, يورا أيشايا) (1933-1992) is a former Assyrian and Iraqi football player who was the first Iraqi player ever to play in England.

 Early life

 He was born in 1933 in Iraq to Eshaya Pera and Batishwa Benyamin.
 His family moved to Baghdad to live at the Royal Air Force Station Hinaidi in 1935, where Youra's father worked for the Royal Air Force (RAF).
 In 1937, the family was transferred to Habbaniya along with the rest of the Hinaidi Assyrian and Armenian civilians and the Assyrian levies employed by the Royal Air Force.

 Football career

 At the age of 15, Youra started to play Levy Civilian in the RAF Football League in Habbaniya.
 He was soon promoted to the senior team for the 1949/50 season.

 In April 1953, Flight Lieutenant R. K. Weston, a talent-scout for Bristol Rovers spotted him and recommended him to Bert Tann the Bristol Rovers manager at that time.
 Youra arrived in England on in August 1954.
 Since he only got a one-month work permit in England, he had to appeal twice to extend his work permit.
 He finally worked as a miner in order to stay in England while playing as an amateur for Bristol Rovers 3rd team in the Western League.
 He was granted employment by the National Coal Board and he started working as a miner at Pensford Colliery, Somerset, on November 7, 1954.

 Youra played only four games in his second season before the president of the Royal Iraqi Air Force FC, Brigadier Kadhim Abbadi, invited him back to Iraq.
 He was offered an Iraqi citizenship and a place for him on the Force as a warrant officer provided he play for his club and returned to Baghdad in December 1955.